 top of page

 Magnesium acts as a cofactor for over 300 enzymatic reactions in the body.
-It is crucial for:
+It is crucial for various functions, including:

 • Energy Production: Assists in the synthesis of ATP, the primary energy currency of cells.